cxzczxzc/gcp-service-hardening/README.md

 ## Summary
 This repository provides a collection of example Terraform templates for common GCP resources with security baked in.

-The purpose of this collection is to provide 70-80% of the security configuration that you might need to do for each resource type for most security-concious customers.
-This helps you minimize the amount of research you need to do every time that you're creating new resources.
+These modules build a secure foundation for spinning up GCP resources securely.
+These terraform modules are written with alignment to Google Best Practices, and industry standards such as CIS Benchmarks, where applicable.

 Each repository contains documentation in the form of a README.md file that specifies what security frameworks, standards, and benchmarks were applied to the templates.

+**Caveat:** Security is ever evolving, and every company's compliance and data handling requirements are different.
+These modules serve as a foundation for furhter building up the security of your GCP organization as needs arise.

 ## Test GCP Project
-Currently the host GCP project for testing deployments of templates in this repository is jonacto@'s "service-hardening-test" project.
+Currently the host GCP project for testing deployments of templates in this repository is `service-hardening-test` project.

 ## Cloud Build Pipeline

 ## Triggers
-Within the service-hardening-test project there are 2 main triggers.
+Within the `service-hardening-test` project there are two triggers:
 1. First is the `cloud-build-terraform-image` which builds a Docker image with Terraform pre-installed.
 This image is used in the second trigger.
 The repository for this trigger is [jonacto-google/cloudbuild-terraform-image](https://github.com/jonacto-google/cloudbuild-terraform-image).
 This trigger activates on pushes to the main branch of the repository.

 2. The second trigger is `service-hardening-pr`.
 This trigger is in charge of watching for changes to the main branch of [cxzczxzc/gcp-service-hardening](https://github.com/cxzczxzc/gcp-service-hardening) and running a plan/apply.
 This pipeline plans, applies, and destroys back-to-back.
 If you need to persist resources without destroying them, comment out lines 15-18 in cloudbuild.yaml.
 Just please remember to uncomment them again when you're done.